lockvoid/cachebay/README.md

 - `position`: `"start" | "end" | "before" | "after"`, with optional `anchor` for relative insert.

 See **[Optimistic updates](./docs/OPTIMISTIC_UPDATES.md)** for more details and examples.

 ---

-## Cache policies (at a glance)

-Cache policies control when and how data is fetched from the network versus served from cache, enabling different user experience patterns from instant rendering to always-fresh data.

-- **cache-only**: if cached → render cached; else error `CacheOnlyMiss`.
-No network.
-- **cache-first**: if cached → render cached; else wait for network.
-No revalidate.
-- **cache-and-network**: if cached → render cached immediately; also revalidate (except on the **first client mount after SSR**, where we render cached without the duplicate).
-- **network-only**: always go to network.

----